Perth is known by many to be one of the most remote cities in the world.

 One of the more popular day trip locations to visit, the Swan Valley is full of attractions as well as wineries.

-For the best Swan Valley experience, make sure to drop by several of the world class wineries, the Margaret River Chocolate Factory, and if you are a coffee connoisseur, Yahava Coffee Works.
+For the best Swan Valley experience, explore the world class wineries, the Margaret River Chocolate Factory, and if you are a coffee connoisseur, Yahava Coffee Works.

-The best way to experience the Swan Valley region is to join a day tour – allowing you to spend time indulging in the excellent wines from the most popular wineries, without the concerns of driving.
+The best way to experience the Swan Valley region is to join a day tour.

 6. Caversham Wildlife Park